Klipper3d/klipper/docs/MCU_Commands.md

   sampled at regular interval using the query_analog_in command (see below).

-* `config_stepper oid=%c step_pin=%c dir_pin=%c min_stop_interval=%u
+* `config_stepper oid=%c step_pin=%c dir_pin=%c invert_step=%c` : This
-  invert_step=%c` : This command creates an internal stepper object.
+  command creates an internal stepper object.
 The 'step_pin' and 'dir_pin' parameters specify the step and direction pins respectively; this command will configure them in digital output mode.
 The 'invert_step' parameter specifies whether a step occurs on a rising edge (invert_step=0) or falling edge (invert_step=1).
-The 'min_stop_interval' implements a safety feature - it is checked when the micro-controller finishes all moves for a stepper - if it is non-zero it specifies the minimum number of clock ticks since the last step.
-It is used as a check on the maximum stepper velocity that a stepper may have before stopping.

 * `config_endstop oid=%c pin=%c pull_up=%c stepper_count=%c` : This
   command creates an internal "endstop" object.
 It is used to specify